-24. Eighteen District Councils were established in the HKSAR to advise the Government on all matters relating to the well-being of residents in the districts and to promote community building through carrying out various community involvement programmes including recreational and cultural projects, and undertaking environmental improvement projects within the districts.
-A District Council is composed of elected members, appointed members, and, in the case of District Councils in rural areas, the chairmen of Rural Committees as ex-officio members.
-For the current (third) term District Councils (2008-2011), the HKSAR is divided into 405 constituencies, each returning one elected member.
-In addition, there are 102 appointed members and 27 ex-officio members.
+24. Eighteen District Councils have been established in the HKSAR to advise the HKSAR Government on all matters relating to the well-being of residents in the districts and to promote community building through carrying out various community involvement programmes including recreational and cultural projects, and undertaking environmental improvement projects within the districts.
+For the fifth term District Councils (2016-2019), the HKSAR is divided into 431 constituencies, each returning one elected member.
+In addition, there are 27 ex-officio members (who are the chairmen of Rural Committees).
+The fifth-term District Council ordinary election was held on 22 November 2015.